 They have a mix of a good education and understanding hearts.
-Because of this, when they hear about Orthodoxy, they understand a lot of it very naturally and are drawn to its depth of tradition and beauty.
+Because of this, when they hear about Orthodoxy, they naturally understand and are drawn to its depth of tradition and beauty.
 Some community members have already told the Joneses that they see from the beauty of the church architecture that they are bringing a good thing to Tonga.
-A government official recently told Michael, "The Catholics always told me that they are the original Church.
+One government official recently told Michael, "The Catholics always told me that they are the original Church.
 But as I have researched it, I understand that you are the first Church.
 My wife and I want to join your parish."
-Michael states, "I don't know why the first Church has been the last to arrive in Tonga.
+Michael says, "I don't know why the first Church has been the last to arrive in Tonga.
 But I feel like God is saying, 'I gave you something, and you have been very diligent with it.
 Now I am going to give you everything."